IceNature/sram_controller/README.md

-A simple Controller for SRAM IS61WV12816BLL-10BLI.
+A simple controller for SRAM IS61WV12816BLL-10BLI.

 ## Features
 * A0-A18 Address